Shifting coresets: obtaining linear-time approximations for unit disk graphs and other geometric intersection graphs: Introduction

 \section{Introduction}

-Linear- and near-linear-time approximation algorithms constitute an active topic of research~\cite{agarwal2014,maxflow,matching14,maxflow14,matchings}, even for problems that can be solved exactly in polynomial time, such as maximum flow and maximum matching.
-This paper presents a method to obtain linear-time constant-approximation algorithms for problems on geometric intersection graphs.
-Four algorithms, covering three different optimization problems on two classes of geometric intersection graphs, are presented to illustrate the method.
+Linear- and near-linear-time approximation algorithms constitute an active topic of research, even for problems that can be solved exactly in polynomial time, such as maximum flow and maximum matching~\cite{agarwal2014,maxflow,matching14,maxflow14,matchings}.
+This paper employs a variation of the \emph{shifting strategy} introduced by Hochbaum and Maass three decades ago~\cite{shifting}.
+While the shifting strategy usually leads to high running times, our variation, which we call the \emph{shifting coresets method}, allows us to obtain linear-time constant-approximation algorithms for problems on unit disk graphs.
+Three algorithms for well-studied optimization problems on unit disk graphs are presented to illustrate the method.
+A fourth algorithm, for maximum-weight independent sets of axis-aligned rectangles in the plane, is also given, showing that the method applies to other geometric intersection graph classes as well.

 \emph{Geometric intersection graphs} are graphs whose $n$ vertices correspond to geometric objects and whose $m$ edges correspond to pairs of intersecting objects.
 Several classes of geometric intersection graphs are defined by restricting the shape of the objects: disks, unit disks, squares, rectangles, etc. Approximation algorithms for such classes are either \emph{graph-based}, when they receive as input solely the adjacency representation of the graph, or \emph{geometric}, when the input consists of a geometric description of the objects.
 Note that when the goal is to design $O(n)$-time algorithms, the geometric representation is required, since the number $m$ of edges in a geometric intersection graph can be as high as~$\Theta(n^2)$.